 This guide uses the image from the LDS software clipart as an example.

-Step 6: Set the engraving parameters by selecting the 450nm light source, a resolution of 2K, a power of 70%, a depth of 1%, and a layer height of 0.02.
+Step 6: Set the engraving parameters by selecting the 450 nm light source, a resolution of 2K, a power of 70%, a depth of 1%, and a layer height of 0.02.

-Tips for embossing wood with a laser
+Tips for laser embossing wood

-Because wood is a soft material, the engraving depth can be relatively deep.
+Since wood is a soft material, the engraving depth can be relatively deep.
 It is recommended to use wood with a thickness of at least 15 mm for 3D embossing.
 If the engraving depth is deep, you can increase the layer height setting accordingly.

 In general, grayscale images converted from color images often have softer transitions and more midtones (e.g., gray).
 This makes it difficult for the engraver to accurately interpret depth, resulting in flatter, less defined engravings with less depth and layering.
-Therefore, high-contrast grayscale images are essential for precise engravings and strong 3D effects.
+Therefore, high-contrast grayscale images are essential for precise engraving and strong 3D effects.

 Step 1: Import the image into LDS.
 You can download images online or create them using third-party software.
 In this tutorial, we'll use a sample image from Craftzone.